slog-rs/slog/README.md

 * **lazy evaluation** and **asynchronous IO** included.
 Waiting to finish writing logging information to disk, or spending time calculating data that will be thrown away at the current logging level, are sources of big performance waste.
-Use `AsyncStreamer` drain, and closures to make your logging fast.
+Use `Async` drain, and closures to make your logging fast.
 * **run-time configuration** - `AtomicSwitch` drain allows changing logging behavior in the running program.
 You could use eg. signal